-Participants in previous topics had begun naming recommendations to the Department, and this space gave them the opportunity to expand on previously mentioned examples, and the space to suggest additional recommendations.
-Participants then used the virtual Miro board to record their recommendations and concluding thoughts, which can be seen in Figure 4: Recommendations Miro Board Screenshot in Appendix A. Themes that emerged during this discussion included an emphasis on building relationships and eliminating bias in the contracting and procurement process, having targeted outreach to various businesses meeting their needs, and holding the Department accountable with consistent and accessible communication.
+Participants in previous topics had begun naming recommendations to the Department, and this space gave them the opportunity to expand on previously mentioned examples and the space to suggest additional recommendations.
+Participants then used the virtual Miro board to record their recommendations and concluding thoughts, which can be seen in Figure 4: Recommendations Miro Board Screenshot in Appendix A. Themes that emerged during this discussion included an emphasis on increasing transparency surrounding how bids are chosen, building relationships and eliminating bias in the contracting and procurement process, having targeted outreach to various businesses, and holding the Department accountable with consistent and accessible communication.

-Ben Duncan, Kearns & West, then opened the space to allow participants to express any additional recommendations and reflections on the discussion.
-Participants raised an additional recommendation for the Department to create a handbook explaining the different terminology as it relates to bidding, the procurement process, and federal contracting terminology.
-Participants also continued to build on themes of intentional outreach with recommendations for localized events, such as community small business events.
+Ben Duncan, Kearns & West, then opened the space for the last time to allow participants to express any additional recommendations and reflections on the discussion.
+A participant raised an additional recommendation to fund business associations to function as a bridge between the Department and small businesses.
+Participants also continued to build on themes of building relationships between contracting officers, prime contractors, teaming partners, and mentors.